gofynd/fdk-client-python/documentation/platform/COMPANYPROFILE.md

 | body | [CompanyBrandPostRequestSerializer](#CompanyBrandPostRequestSerializer) | yes | Request body |

-This API allows to create a company brand mapping, for a already existing brand in the system.
+Establish a mapping between a company and a brand.

 *Returned Response:*